wpsharks/comet-cache-kb/tutorials/12-migrating-quick-cache-to-zen-cache.md

 ### How do I install ZenCache if I already have Quick Cache installed?

-Please Deactivate Quick Cache and/or Quick Cache Pro first (_don't_ delete the Quick Cache plugin until after you've installed ZenCache; that way your existing Quick Cache options will be preserved in ZenCache).
-Then, follow the instructions above to Install and Activate the new ZenCache plugin.
+When installing the ZenCache plugin, ZenCache will automatically detect and preserve your existing Quick Cache settings.
+Once ZenCache has been activated, Quick Cache will be deactivated.
+All of this happens automatically; all you need to do is install the ZenCache plugin.
 That's it! :-)

 ## Getting Help with Other Issues